 During the 1980s Paul Young sang the opening line to Band Aid’s ‘Do they know it’s Christmas’.
 This was because of his glittering pop career.
 The hits were plentiful – ‘Love of the common people’; ”Where-ever I lay my hat’; ‘Everytime you go away’ among many others.
 I was a fan.
 Not a huge fan – in my pre-teen years I was more besotted with Georgios Panayiotou – better known as Andrew Ridgley’s bandmate in Wham!
 I enjoyed Young’s music – it seemed sophisticated to my ten year old palette.

 When I heard that he was going on tour to commemorate the 35th anniversary of his smash hit album ‘No Parlez’ I was in.
 He would perform the album in its entirety.
 This was an album which had sold a million copies on its release in 1983, and contained the most popular songs of this blue-eyed pop-soul singer.
 I was convinced it would be an amazing show – largely because of how entertaining the recent spate of concerts by acts from the 1980s have been.

-Deacon Blue; Neneh Cherry; Alison Moyet; Erasure; Pet Shop Boys have all performed brilliant concerts in the last few years – and in the case of some them (Moyet in particular) are still releasing fantastic music.
+Deacon Blue; Neneh Cherry; Alison Moyet; Erasure; Pet Shop Boys have all performed excekkent concerts in the last few years – in the case of Alison Moyet, still releasing fantastic music.
 Young with his soulful voice and beautiful harmonies seemed like a safe bet.